RyotaSugawara/babel-preset-ryosuga/README.md

 # babel-preset-ryosuga

-> A babel preset for transforming your Javascript for me.
+> A babel preset for transforming my Javascript.

 ## Install
 ```bash